unboxxbusiness/99forevertools/docs/cloudflare-deployment-guide.md

 ## 🐛 Troubleshooting

 ### "Configuration file for Pages projects does not support 'build'" Error
-**Solution**: Remove the `[build]` section from `wrangler.toml`.
-The build configuration must be set in the Cloudflare Pages dashboard under "Settings" → "Builds & deployments".
+**Solution**: This has been fixed by removing `wrangler.toml`.
+The file is not needed for Cloudflare Pages.
+All build configuration is done through the Cloudflare dashboard.

+### Old Commit Being Deployed
+If Cloudflare is deploying an old commit:
+1. Go to Cloudflare Pages dashboard
+2. Click "Deployments" tab
+3. Find the latest deployment
+4. Click "Retry deployment" or "View details" → "Retry deployment"
+5. Verify it's using the latest commit from GitHub

 ### Build Fails
 - Check Node.js version is 18.x or 20.x